Insider and Employee Fraud

-74% are concerned about insider fraud and collusion risks to their organisation.
+74% are concerned about insider fraud and collusion risks to their organization.

 This figure is especially surprising when compared to the fact that